Shediakh/RISC-Processor-Simulator/README.md

 # RISC Processor Simulator

 This RISC Processor Simulator is a tool designed to simulate the behavior of a RISC (Reduced Instruction Set Computing) processor.
-It allows users to understand and experiment with the execution of instructions commonly found in RISC architectures.

 ## Instructions for Usage